1902-feb18-net/Andy-code/Andy-Notes/culmulativeReview.md

 - How does routing work in an Angular project?
 - What is an Angular template and how do you use it?
 - How do you test in Angular?

+## Soft skills
+- Tell me about yourself
+- Talk about your projects